loid122/writeups/vulnhub/SkyTower: 1/README.md

 \
 we can notice that at the end of .bashrc file there is an "exit" which was why our connection was closing
 \
-since .bashrc is a configuratio file that runs everytime a new bash shell opens , so it was basically opening and exiting.
+since .bashrc is a configuration file that runs everytime a new bash shell opens , so it was basically opening and exiting.
 \
 <img width="275" height="58" alt="image" src="https://github.com/user-attachments/assets/9da0f0f8-cb8b-426f-aa16-3407a1755966" />
 \